daipozhi/Purpose-AI/README.md

                   run a-step10-f3-msys.bat (list directory)(in Ubuntu run a-step10-f3-ubuntu.bat)
                   run program in  'webfind_b' (step20)(copy to 'work_dir')(get text , erase html mark)
                       (in this version, we kept 86 text file ,from stringbase000.txt to stringbase085.txt ,
-                       if you donnt want download by a offline browser , you can start at next step(step30)) run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation) run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line) run program in  'webfind29e'(step50)(separate to words by repeate )
+                       if you don't want download by a offline browser , you can start at next step(step30)) run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation) run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line) run program in  'webfind29e'(step50)(separate to words by repeate )